Abdelrahmanrezk/nlp_course_assignments/README.md

 some of email just for example and it's more complicated than this example
-	follwdbyabdo rezk at stanford.edu; and other examplse you can check files in dev folder so at the end you must extract these emails and phones like devGold file as Forms you must return of E-mail and Phone example@stanford.edu
+	follwdbyabdo rezk at stanford.edu; and other examplse you can check files in dev folder so at the end you must extract these emails and phones like devGold file as Forms you must return of E-mail and Phone like belows

+example@stanford.edu
 123-123-1234